 “It is indeed the ‘City of the Fathers’, and we desire that the true sons of Abraham—Jews, Arabs, and any other believers in Yeshua—will worship the Lord together in the beauty of holiness,” Bass says.

-Bought in 1913 by a US-based Christian group, the property and buildings have been serving workers of the Gospel for almost 100 years.
+Bought in 1913 by a US-based Christian group, the property and buildings have been serving workers of the Gospel for over 100 years.

 Nachalat Yeshua Messianic Congregation moved into the property in 1995, having outgrown their previous meeting hall in a nearby house which had been used as an outreach center since 1957.